marcelreppi/reddit-notifier/README.md

 # reddalert

-A service that sends email notifications for reddit posts based on keywords for specified subreddits
+A serverless service that sends email notifications for reddit posts based on keywords for specified subreddits